Earn high school and college credit at the same time.

 Dual Credit Costs

-- Lone Star College waives 100% of the tuition for dual credit courses.
-Student only pays for fees and textbooks each semester.
+Lone Star College reduces the cost of tuition for dual credit courses.
+Student only pays $26 per credit hour.

 Registration for Dual Credit Courses

 Students must demonstrate Texas Success Initiative (TSI) compliance and/or have taken an approved assessment test.